timerring/auto-slice-video/README.md

 # auto-slice-video

-Auto slice the shorts video based on the density of danmaku.
+Auto slice the shorts based on the density of danmaku.

 ## Features

 - Detect the dense period of danmaku based on the sliding window algorithm.
-- Slice the shorts video based on the density of danmaku.
+- Slice the video based on the density of danmaku.

 ## Usage